MarkLedoux/Projet3OC/README.md

 When HP are below zero character is dead
 - When hp fall below zero remove character index
 - Print that the character is dead

+For fights use a for in loop
+Split into two methods for attack target for player
+- One to list a team’s members
+- Second to select the characters
+- Count the number of characters in array and select number must be inferior or equal to the number of index in array
+- Use static var for player to store all the names already used then being able to return strings when checking If the names are different
+- In game define an attacker and defender different each turn, extract character from player and check the class of the character
+Change name to remove dead character

+Call remove dead character only when the character hp are below zero Make it possible for character to choose weapon
+Update character’s description with more details
+When only one character in team no choice possible and select for the player by default Penser au principe de RESPONSABILITÉ UNI    QUE des fonctions Commenter le plus possible